Roleshare: Communication / PR Manager

 3. We compromise and respect boundaries; as with any role there are high value, high profile activities as well as a run of the mill tasks.
 We share these equally and give the other space to work.

 4. Support from our colleagues: we are forever grateful for the support of our business colleagues, particularly the Aviation Leadership Team and our immediate External Relations team.
 We ask the business for formal feedback twice a year and check in regularly.

 How do you handle your personal growth?

 In addition to common performance goals and reviews, we have individual development plans where we tailor development activities to our own needs.
-To use the analogy of a football team; each player practices different skills off the pitch but during a game we work together with the common aims to defend and score.
+To use the analogy of a football team; each player practices different skills off the pitch but during a game, we work together with the common aim to defend and score.
 We respectfully and constructively debate our decisions and are comfortable suggesting alternative approaches to a situation.

-“I really enjoy working with Nicola and Catherine - their seamless communication and delivery is a credit to how hard they work to ensure the business benefits from their arrangement.
-Having two experienced people on hand gives me a wider perspective and range of skills - their different characters and varied background bring a richness to their input that I would not get from one individual.
+“I really enjoy working with Nicola and Catherine - their seamless communication and delivery are a credit to how hard they work to ensure the business benefits from their arrangement.
+Having two experienced people on hand gives me a wider perspective and range of skills - their different characters and varied background bring richness to their input that I would not get from one individual.
 I am delighted to champion this model to enable greater diversity and retention of talent in Shell.”

 - Anna Mascolo, President Shell Aviation.